 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
 None.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation appears to be of PVC and copper pipework.
-The shower room fittings are of a modern standard pattern.
+The shower room and en-suite fittings are of a modern standard pattern.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of an oil boiler located within the kitchen which supplies water filled radiators and also a hot water cylinder adjacent.
+Heating is by way of an external oil boiler located to the side of the property which supplies water filled radiators.
+We understand this also serves the hot water cylinder within a hallway cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Connected we assume to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Various smoke and heat detection noted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance, eg. central heating boiler, open fire, wood burning stove, etc a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.